How To Mint L1 & L2 subname via mint-manager

 This guide will show you how to implement a subname minting functionality using @namespacesdk/mint-manager library

 Namespace SDK is a TypeScript library, that can be used to interact with the Namespace API and smart contracts.
-It currently allows devs to mint subnames under listed ENS names and abstracts the different chain logic.
+It currently allows devs to mint subnames under activated ENS names and abstracts the different chain logic.

-01. Listing an ENS name
+01. Activating an ENS name

 02. Installing @namespacesdk/mint-manager library

 The second step would be to include the mint-manager dependency in our typescript project.
-Since the SDK uses under the hood, we would also need to include it as a dependency.
+Since the SDK uses viem under the hood, we would also need to include it as a dependency.

 npm install @namespacesdk/mint-manager@latest viem